-- The Company is not aware of any agreement with any shareholder that may restrict either the transfer of shares or the exercise of voting rights. - Members of the board of directors are elected or removed by a majority of votes cast at the annual general meeting of shareholders.
+- article 7:151 of the Belgian Code of Companies and Associations. - The Company is not aware of any agreement with any shareholder that may restrict either the transfer of shares or the exercise of voting rights. - Members of the board of directors are elected or removed by a majority of votes cast at the annual general meeting of shareholders.
 Any amendment to the articles of association requires the board of directors to propose that the shareholders' meeting passes a resolution to that effect.
-For amendments to the articles of association, the shareholders' meeting must comply with the quorum and majority requirements laid down in the articles of association and in the Belgian Code of Companies and Associations. - The board of directors is authorized by the shareholders' meeting of April 24, 2019 to repurchase shares of the Company up to the maximum number allowed in accordance with article 7:215 and following (previously article 620 and following) of the Belgian Code of Companies and Associations, provided that the purchase price per share of the Company may be maximum 20% above, and may not be lower than 20% below, the average closing quotes of the shares of the Company, on a "per share" basis, as traded on Euronext Brussels (or any other regulated market or trading platform on which the shares of the Company are traded at that time at the Company's initiative) during a period of 30 calendar days prior to the acquisition of the shares by the Company.
-This authorization is valid for 5 years, i.e. until April 30, 2024 - Certain provisions of the financing agreements of the Company's subsidiaries would become effective or would be terminated in case of a change of control over the Company.
-The relevant provisions were approved at the extraordinary shareholders' meeting of the relevant subsidiaries of the Company in accordance with article 556 of the Belgian Company Code, and will in the future be subject to article 7:152 of the Belgian Code of Companies and Associations. - The Telenet Performance Share Plan 2016, the Telenet Performance Share Plan 2018 and the Telenet Performance Share Plan 2019 (more details on these Performance Shares to be found in section 8.7.2.4 b) of this Statement) also contain change of control wording.
+For amendments to the articles of association, the shareholders' meeting must comply with the quorum and majority requirements laid down in the articles of association and in the Belgian Code of Companies and Associations. - The board of directors is authorized by the shareholders' meeting of April 24, 2019 to repurchase shares of the Company up to the maximum number allowed in accordance with article 7:215 and following of the Belgian Code of Companies and Associations, provided that the purchase price per share of the Company may be maximum 20% above, and may not be lower than 20% below, the average closing quotes of the shares of the Company, on a "per share" basis, as traded on Euronext Brussels (or any other regulated market or trading platform on which the shares of the Company are traded at that time at the Company's initiative) during a period of 30 calendar days prior to the acquisition of the shares by the Company.
+This authorization is valid for 5 years, i.e. until April 30, 2024 - Certain provisions of the financing agreements entered into by the Company's subsidiaries would become effective or would be terminated in case of a change of control over the Company. - The Telenet Performance Share Plan 2016, the Telenet Performance Share Plan 2018, the Telenet Performance Share Plan 2019 and the Telenet Performance Share Plan 2020 also contain change of control wording.
 The Performance Share Plans 2016 and 2018 were available for all the members of the SLT and one other manager, as well as the CEO.
-The Performance Share Plan 2019 was available for the CEO, the Senior Leadership Team and a selected number of employees.
-The relevant provisions were approved or will be put for approval at the extraordinary shareholders' meeting in accordance with article 7:151 (previously article 556) of the Belgian Code of Companies and Associations.

-- The Company is otherwise not party to any major agreement that would either become effective, be amended and/or be automatically terminated due to any change of control over the Company as a result of a public take-over bid.
+The Performance Share Plans 2019 and 2020 were available for the CEO, the Senior Leadership Team and a selected number of employees.
+The relevant provisions were approved or will be put for approval at the extraordinary shareholders' meeting in accordance with article 7:151 of the Belgian Code of Companies and Associations. - The Company is otherwise not party to any major agreement that would either become effective, be amended and/or be automatically terminated due to any change of control over the Company as a result of a public take-over bid.
 The Company notes however, that certain of its operational agreements contain change of control provisions, giving the contracting party the right, under certain circumstances, to terminate the agreement without damages. - Other than the provisions relating to stock options, as set out above, the Company has not concluded an agreement with its members of the board of directors or employees, which would allow the disbursement of any special severance pay in the case of termination of employment as a result of a public take-over bid.